 >_ TECH GLOSSARY

-Plain-language definitions for crypto, development, networking, security, AI, and market terms.
-50 terms and growing.
+Plain-language definitions for AI agents, crypto, development, networking, security, and market terms.
+100+ terms across 6 categories, from MCP and RAG to rollups, ETags, and zero-trust.
+Search by name or browse by category.

 CRYPTOCURRENCY